Minority Report (film): Television series

 On September 9, 2014, it was announced that a follow-up television series had been given a pilot commitment at Fox.
 Max Borenstein wrote the script and served as executive producer alongside Spielberg, Justin Falvey and Darryl Frank.
 The series was envisioned to be set 10 years after the film, and focused on a male precog who teams up with a female detective to find a purpose to his gift.
 On February 13, 2015, Daniel London and Li Jun Li joined the cast.
 On February 24, 2015, Laura Regan was cast as Agatha Lively, replacing Samantha Morton, who was said to have been offered to reprise the role.

 In March 2015, Stark Sands and Meagan Good landed the lead roles with Sands playing the role of Dash, one of the male precogs, and Good playing Lara Vega, a detective haunted by her past, who works with Dash to help him find a purpose for his gift, Li Jun Li plays Akeela, a CSI technician, Daniel London reprised his role as Wally the Caretaker from the original film and Wilmer Valderrama was cast as a police detective.

 The show was picked up to series by Fox on May 9, 2015, and made its broadcast debut on September 21, 2015, but was cancelled on May 13, 2016.

+Theater adaptation

+In 2023, it was announced that David Haig was working on a theatrical adaptation.
+The production had its world premiere in February 2024 at the Nottingham Playhouse.
+The story is set in London and the lead role was gender-swapped, becoming Dame Julia Anderton.